 In the photo below, aluminum columns with brackets (at the top of the columns) support the roof structure.
 Aluminum is almost maintenance free and a good column material.
 In this case the aluminum columns are dressed up with lattice-type inserts which add to their overall appeal.
 Good example of turning something ordinary into a more attractive display.

 I really like these.
-Look closely at the porch columns below.
-Note how the wood columns are actually four posts attached together to form a very appealing and unique column.
+Look closely at the columns below and note how the wood columns are actually four posts attached together to form a very appealing and unique column.
 Sitting on brick pedestals which are painted blue to match the porch floor, these columns have great curb appeal.

 Porch columns are positioned according to code in order to support the weight of the roof.
 However, we've recently noticed that many home builders are (in our words) "going crazy" with columns and adding additional ones for aesthetic purposes.

 There's absolutely no problem with that but additional columns can hinder your view and take up additional space on your porch.
 In addition, some builders are adding pedestals to the columns which further block your view.

 If you are building a new home, consider your view and the depth of your porch when planning for your columns.

 Check out the two photos below.
-These are examples of using double porch columns on pedestals with columns and pedestals of different heights.
+These are examples of using double columns on pedestals with columns and pedestals of different heights.